utcompling/textgrounder/README.txt

    This will also be in the `target` subdirectory but have a name something like `TextGrounder-hadoop-0.3.0.jar`.
-4. You will then have to run this JAR using the "direct" methods above (not using the `textgrounder` wrapper, because it will attempt to use the JAR named `textgrounder-assembly.jar`, as built by `sbt-assembly`).
+4. You will then have to run this JAR using the "direct" methods above (not using the `poligrounder` wrapper, because it will attempt to use the JAR named `poligrounder-assembly.jar`, as built by `sbt-assembly`).

 ===========